novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 As you can see, our matrices are equal in rows at input and output layers.
 That means we can input any number of rows through the neural network at once when we do training or prediction.

-## Math of the Forward propogation
+## Math of the Forward propagation

 When we train neural network, we use input data and parameters on all hidden layers to reach output layer, so that we get the prediction value(s).
-First part of the ANN implementation that calculates predictions, i.e. `yHat` is called _forward propogation_.
+First part of the ANN implementation that calculates predictions, i.e. `yHat` is called _forward propagation.

 Linear algebra helps us to feed data into the network and get the result using matrix multiplication principals.
 That makes the entire training and single prediction quite generic, so that we can easily program that in any programming language.